Masud99Rana/OTP-Login-System-in-Laravel/readme.md

 -->

 # OTP Login System in Laravel
-> **Note:** This repository contains the core code of a EOTP Login System in Laravel using TDD.
+> **Note:** This repository contains the core code of a OTP Login System in Laravel using TDD.

 [![Made with love by Masud Rana][madewith-shield]][linkedin-url] [![status][status-shield]][linkedin-url]